ONLYOFFICE/onlyoffice-telegram/README.md

 **Important**: If multiple files are sent together, the bot will only generate an editor link for the **first file** in that message (same behavior as one-on-one chats).

-> **Note**: File conversion is not available in group chat mode.
+> **Note** File conversion is not available in group chat mode.
 Use one-on-one with the bot for conversion tasks.

 ## 📂 Opening your own files